ljw1004/roslyn/docs/specs/feature - async iterators.md

 There is a new form of [foreach statement](https://github.com/ljw1004/csharpspec/blob/f12213c4ffe77a51dbc5412250bef6af75333f32/statements.md#the-foreach-statement) distinguished by the `async` contextual keyword.
 Note that this is not a parse ambiguity, but it requires lookahead to determine whether `async` is a typename or a modifier.

 This async-foreach statement expands as per Example6 above.
 It is an error if the static type of `expression` doesn't implement `IDisposable`.
 It is an error if any of the expansions fail to bind.
-(This requires either `expression.GetEnumerator()` to bind, or `expression.MoveNextAsync()` to bind and be awaitable and also `expression.Current` to bind and have a value).
+(This requires either `expression.GetEnumerator()` to bind, or `expression.MoveNextAsync()` to bind and be awaitable and also `expression.Current` to bind and have a value and also `expression` to implement `IDisposable`).
 It is in error to use an async-foreach in a method that doesn't allow `await`.

 The rest of this proposal builds upon the [arbitrary async return](feature%20-%20arbitrary%20async%20returns.md) feature proposal...